pstjvn/2cratesAPI/API.md

     "pictures": ["path/to/picture"], // array of string, empty array is allowed "number_of_walls": 1, // number
     "handles_id": "1", // string
-    "finish": "1", // string, the ID of the finish to apply "walls": [
+    "finish_id": "1", // string, the ID of the finish to apply "walls": [
       {
         "id": "1", // string (not sure if we need it yet)